IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

 The following points define the guiding principles underlying the Universal Creative Identification Framework Specification, some of its basic rules, and its evolution.

+### Registration Authorities
-* The UCID framework involves designation of **Registration Authorities** that are recognized suppliers of trusted, unique creative identifiers within the creative ecosystem**.
+* The UCID framework involves designation of **Registration Authorities** that are recognized suppliers of trusted, unique creative identifiers within the creative ecosystem.
 The list of recognized Registration Authorities is maintained on the [Universal Creative Identification Wikipedia page](https://www.wikipedia.org/wiki/ucid).
 * Each Registration Authority (RA) is responsible for the following primary functions:
-  * Issuing unique **Domains** for individual advertisers, agencies, etc. (clients), similar to how a company can register one or more Internet domains.
+  * Issuing unique **Domains** for individual advertisers, agencies, etc. (clients), similar to how a company can register one or more Internet domains**.
 The combination of RA and Domain must be globally unique.
-  * Issuing unique creative identifiers, or **UCIDs** on behalf of authorized clients and ensuring that all issued identifiers are unique within each RA/Domain.
+  * Issuing **Universal Creative Identifiers**, or **UCIDs**, on behalf of authorized clients and ensuring that all issued identifiers are unique within each RA/Domain.
 Within a given RA/Domain a client may generate as many creative identifiers as they choose.
   * Validating UCIDs to confirm that they were previously issued by the RA, or one of its peers.
   * Each RA should implement all API operations and objects defined in this specification.
-This allows each RA to communicate with its peers by calling the defined operations against the *ApiBaseUrl* for each RA.
+This allows each RA to communicate with its peers by calling well-known operations against the *ApiBaseUrl* for each RA.
+### RA/Domain Scoping of Creative Identifiers
 * An important element of the UCID framework is the inclusion of a **Registration Authority Identifier** (RAID) prefix on every generated identifier.
 This ensures that all creative identifiers are universally unique, even if two or more registries issue the same domain or even full code.
 This is similar to the “top level domain” (TLD) used with Internet domains (e.g. .com, .org, .edu, etc.)
 * The RAID is represented by a single alpha-numeric character and can quickly distinguish which registry issued the code, similar to the first digit of a credit card designating VISA, MasterCard, etc.
+### Open Validation
 * Another important aspect of the UCID framework is the *open validation* mechanism.
 Any creative identifier can be validated by simply calling a public API operation against any recognized RA.
 This allows parties throughout the marketing supply chain to confirm the uniqueness and source for creative identifiers.
 * The framework allows “Legacy” creative codes that do not conform to the UCID structure (do not include a valid RAID prefix code) to be validated by querying peer RAs to verify that the code is valid and was generated by one of the peer RAs.
 * Clients should ensure that a UCID is assigned to each unique creative asset they produce and that the same UCID is used for all renditions and uses for that creative.
 For example, a video ad creative used across linear TV, CTV, web and social channels should use the same UCID for all usages to ensure that measurement data from various sources can be aligned to the same creative message.